gabrielwr/react-boilerplate/README.md

 ## Install

-To install and locally run boilermaker, clone or download the project to your machine and run the following commands:
+To install and locally run react-boilerplate, clone or download the project to your machine and run the following commands:

 Install all project dependencies:
 ```bash